fastly/fastly-rails/README.md

 ### Headers

 This plugin adds a `set_cache_control_headers` method to ActionController.
-You'll need to add this in a `before_filter` or `after_filter` [see note on cookies below](https://github.com/fastly/fastly-rails#sessions-cookies-and-private-data) to any controller action that you wish to edge cache (see example below).
+You'll need to add this in a `before_action` or `after_action` [see note on cookies below](https://github.com/fastly/fastly-rails#sessions-cookies-and-private-data) to any controller action that you wish to edge cache (see example below).
 The method sets Cache-Control and Surrogate-Control HTTP Headers with a default of 30 days (remember you can configure this, see the initializer setup above).

 It's up to you to set Surrogate-Key headers for objects that you want to be able to purge.